ZhanXun/IIPP/README.md

 # IIPP
 Introduction of Interactive Python Programming (Course from Rice University)

-I am on a progress of course above.
+I am on a progress of the course mentioned above.